X

 Boat Speed

 Because of the small blades, interceptor systems require strong waterflow to be effective.
 As a result, one of the main disadvantages to the interceptor system is that it does not perform well on slower boats.
-A heavy trawler that cruises at 6-8 mph does not provide enough waterflow over the interceptor blades for them to create lift.
+A heavy trawler that cruises at 8-10 mph does not provide enough waterflow over the interceptor blades for them to create lift.
+For a boat like this, trim tabs with a larger surface area are going to be a more effective system for trimming the hull.

 At the other end of the spectrum, most interceptor blades can be damaged at speeds greater than 60mph, because the force on the blade perpendicular to the waterflow becomes too strong.
 Because tabs deploy at a very shallow angle at first, they can still be used at high speeds.
 That being said, there is very little need, if at all, for trim control on a boat that is already traveling 60 mph or more.